rdegges/rdegges-blog/articles/2012/become-a-better-programmer-monitoring.md

-# Randall Degges

-## This is an archived post This is an archived post

-[Previous][]   [Index][]   [Next][]

-### Become a Better Programmer - Monitoring
+Title: Become a Better Programmer - Monitoring

-August 26 2012, 4:57 PM  by Randall Degges

-![][]
+Date: 2012-08-26
+Tags: programming

+![Grim Reaper Gesturing][]

 Becoming a better programmer is hard work.
 Luckily, there's one foolproof way to improve your programming skills while simultaneously getting real world
 feedback: monitoring.
 There are tons of other ways to improve your programming skills, but I'm only going to touch on one aspect (monitoring) in this post.

 *Before I continue, I just wanted to let you know I have absolutely no affiliation with [New Relic][] (I'm going to be talking about them a lot).*

-Prerequisites
+### Prerequisites

 There is really only one prerequisite to using monitoring to improving your programming skills: you need to write / maintain web software that people